netbrain/zwift/docs/getting-started/installation.md

 ## How can I update Zwift?

-The `zwift.sh` script will update Zwift by checking for new image versions on every launch, however if you are not using this then you will have to pull `netbrain/zwift:latest` from time to time in order to be on the latest version.

 There is a github action in place that will update Zwift on a scheduled basis and publish new versions to docker hub.

+The `zwift.sh` script will update Zwift by checking for new image and script versions on every launch, however if you are not using this then you will have to pull `netbrain/zwift:latest` from time to time in order to be on the latest version.

 ## How can I uninstall netbrain/zwift?

 Download the `install.sh` script and invoke it with the `--uninstall` argument.

-- If invoked with sudo, both the user local and system wide installation will be removed.
+- If invoked with sudo, both the user local and system wide installation can be removed.
-- If invoked without sudo, only the user local installation will be removed.
+- If invoked without sudo, only the user local installation can be removed.

 ```console
 foo@bar:~$ wget https://raw.githubusercontent.com/netbrain/zwift/master/bin/install.sh